The Bat (Kings Island; opened 1993)

-The Bat, formerly called Flight Deck and Top Gun, is a suspended roller coaster at Kings Island in Mason, Ohio.
-Built by Arrow Dynamics, the ride was known as Top Gun when it opened in 1993.
-It is the park's second suspended coaster following an earlier prototype from Arrow Development — also called The Bat – that operated at Kings Island from 1981 to 1983.
-The layout is designed to give riders the illusion they are narrowly missing track supports and other elements while swinging through sharp turns.
+The Bat is a suspended roller coaster located at Kings Island in Mason, Ohio, United States.
+Built by Arrow Dynamics, the roller coaster originally opened as Top Gun in 1993, themed to the 1986 film Top Gun.
+It is the second suspended coaster to open at the park following an earlier prototype from Arrow Development — also called The Bat – that briefly operated at Kings Island from 1981 to 1983.

+Following Cedar Fair's purchase of the park in 2006, the ride was eventually renamed Flight Deck for the 2008 season.
+In 2014, it was renamed again to The Bat to pay homage to the original Arrow suspended coaster that opened in 1981.
+As with other suspended coasters, the layout is designed to give riders the illusion they are narrowly missing track supports and other elements while swinging freely through sharp turns.

 History

-The 660 ST structure was planned years in advance before Paramount Communications purchased the park in 1992.
-However, Paramount took over operations in time to determine the ride's theme which was based on the Paramount Pictures film Top Gun.
-On November 11, 1992, Kings Island announced that a new roller coaster named Top Gun would be added to the park.
-The ride would be an Arrow Dynamics suspended coaster, very similar to The Bat which had operated at the park in the 1980s.
-Construction of Top Gun began in December 1992 and was completed in early spring 1993.
-The park hired John DeCuir Jr., a production designer who worked on the film, to design the ride's loading platform, so that it would resemble the deck of an aircraft carrier.
+The 660 ST structure was planned years in advance, long before Paramount Communications purchased the park in 1992.
+However, Paramount assumed control over operations in time to determine the ride's theme, which the company decided would be based on its 1986 film Top Gun.
+The official announcement was released to the public on November 11, 1992, detailing that the ride would be an Arrow Dynamics suspended coaster, similar to The Bat which had operated at the park in the 1980s.

+Construction began in December 1992 and was completed by spring of 1993.
+The park hired John DeCuir Jr., a production designer who worked on the film, to design the ride's loading platform.
+He was tasked with having it resemble the deck of an aircraft carrier.
 Top Gun opened on April 9, 1993.

-Top Gun was renamed Flight Deck in 2008, two years after Cedar Fair purchased the park.
-The theme music and signage were changed to remove all references to the film.
-Cedar Fair had rights to continue using the Top Gun movie theme through 2016 but made the decision to remove all Paramount themes from the park much sooner.
-On October 29, 2013, the 33rd anniversary of the announcement of the original Bat, the park announced that Flight Deck would be renamed The Bat for the 2014 season.
-The ride was repainted with a new color scheme of orange track with charcoal supports, and black trains.
+Cedar Fair purchased Kings Island in 2006, and in 2008, decided to rename the ride Flight Deck.
+All references to the film, including theme music playing in the queue and signage, were modified or removed.
+Cedar Fair had rights to continue using Paramount themes throughout the park for years to come, but they decided to make the transition sooner and begin removing them in 2008.
+On the 33rd anniversary of The Bat, which operated at Kings Island from 1981 to 1983, the park announced that Flight Deck would take on the same name as the historical Arrow ride and be renamed The Bat for the 2014 season.
+The ride was repainted a new orange color scheme with charcoal supports and black trains.